Improving cancer outcomes for our Black communities

 Black men have a 1 in 4 chance of getting prostate cancer, and it’s 1 in 8 for white men.

-GP practices across South East London are aware of the campaign, and ready to discuss the PSA blood test with Black men aged 45 plus.
+GP practices across South East London are aware of the campaign, and ready to discuss having a PSA blood test with Black men 45 plus.
 However, if your practice isn’t aware of the campaign, please draw their attention to this website.

 You can also find out more about the PSA blood test here.